keycryptovc/base/people/alexey_girin.md

 [LinkedIn](https://www.linkedin.com/in/alexey-girin-21971231/)
 [Facebook](https://www.facebook.com/alexey.girin.3?ref=br_rs)
 ## About
 15 years in audit and finance and 10 years in the venture capital industry.
-Fundraiser and early stage investor.MA in Economics.
+Fundraiser and early stage investor.
+MA in Economics.
 Responsible for investor relations and general management.